 I’m fine with smartphones to the extent that they facilitate daydreaming

 that eventually time out

 Dance all you like.
-But please, do not talk.
+But whatever you do, do not talk.

-During my lunch break I drove up to the roof of the parking garage for an hour and nearly fell asleep, crammed uncomfortably into the car but at peace in the sunshine, bagpipes playing in the distance.
-I am glad people can find a reason to party, but I feel no ability to join them.
+During my lunch break I drove up to the roof of the parking garage and nearly fell asleep for an hour, crammed uncomfortably into the car yet at peace in the sunshine, bagpipes playing in the distance.
+I am glad people can find a reason to party, but I feel no inclination or ability to join them.

 The emoticon artist was run out of town because his work was too effective.
 All the emojis he designed had 10 times their intended effect.